vestrel00/contacts-android/README.md

 ## TODO

+- Rename EntityCursor to TableCursor or FieldCursor.
+- Rename AbstractCursor to AbstractEntityCursor.
+- Ensure cursors and mappers are not created in for or while loops.
+Query violates this rule.

 1. Support for adding custom mimetypes.
     - Weight; type (lbs, kg, etc), label, value (demonstrates single data with primary data)
     - Favorites; type (food, color, music, book, movie, hobby, sports), label, name (demonstrates multiple data)